b-lukaszuk/RJ_BS_eng/contents/comparisons_continuous_data.md

 First of all, drawing a graph like that is not an enormous feat, you just need some knowledge (you read the tutorial and the function docs, right?).
 The rest is just patience and replication of the examples.
-Ah yes, I forgot about try and error (that happens from time to time in my case).
+Ah yes, I forgot about try and error [that happens from time to time (OK, more often than I would like to admit) in my case].
 If an error happens, do not panic try to read the error's message and think what it tells you).

 It is always a good idea to annotate the graph, add the title, x- and y-axis labels (to make the reader's, and your own, reasoning easier).
 Figures are